ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

 - Finto vocabularies
 - HY organization registry

-A first step consists of linking publication metadata with finto vocabularies and organizational units using subject and contributor field respectively.
+A first step consists of linking publication metadata with Finto vocabularies and organizational units using subject and contributor field respectively.
 In the following step it will use simple OWL reasoning on SKOS vocabulary to add links from linked subject's parent concepts to the publication.
 This allows users for example to search for "Beverage" and find things described as "Tea".
 Finally, the distribution pipeline will add multilingual labels for the linked subjects.

 Example of result document:
 ```